psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 ## Ripples...

-The following day, [Tuesday, October 15th, 1895](https://newspapers.library.wales/view/4333367/4333373/114/sin%20eater), p6, a comment appeared in the *Western Mail*, and was reprinted later that day in the *Evening Express*](https://newspapers.library.wales/view/3256559/3256562/52/sin%20eater), p3, noting Hartland's letter of response to Thomas, in *The Times*:
+The following day, [Tuesday, October 15th, 1895](https://newspapers.library.wales/view/4333367/4333373/114/sin%20eater), p6, a comment appeared in the *Western Mail*, and was reprinted later that day in the *Evening Express*, [p3](https://newspapers.library.wales/view/3256559/3256562/52/sin%20eater), noting Hartland's letter of response to Thomas, in *The Times*:

 ```{margin}
 Comment, *The Western Mail*, Tuesday, October 15th, 1895